A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Problem formulation

 \item $C_{th}$ the cost threshold.

 \item $\gamma \in \left[ 0,1\right]$ as a discount factor. \end{itemize}

-An action is taken as function of the history of observations and actions that have been executed in the past.
+The \gls{MU} chooses its action as function of the history of observations and actions that have been executed in the past.
 The result of \cite{smallwood1973optimal} demonstrates that using the belief states for defining the optimal policy provides as much information as using the entire history of actions taken and observations received.
 Indeed, there is no need to explicitly save this history but having the current belief state is sufficient for deciding the upcoming actions.

-Using Bayes rule, all the relays locations gathered from the past relay selections are maintained at a given epoch $t$ via the following belief state:
+Therefore, a \gls{POMDP} can be represented as a belief \gls{MDP} where every belief is a state.
+Since there is infinite belief states, this \gls{MDP} is defined over a continuous set of belief states.
+At a given epoch $t$, the \gls{MU} gathers all the information concerning the past decisions in the belief state defined as follows: